 Student Services and Amenities Fee

 The Student Services and Amenities Fee (SSAF) pays for important student services and amenities such as health and welfare services, financial advice, accommodation assistance, advocacy, sport, cultural and recreational activities.
-In 2017, approximately $5.5 million went towards these services.
+In 2017, approximately $5.6 million went towards these services and the same amount has been allocated for 2018.

 It’s important to remember that this funding helps to improve everyone’s student experience at Swinburne.
 You may use many, or some, of the services and amenities that the fee provides.
 To get the most out of university life, discover some of the services the SSAF contributes to including: